PengYicong/Fund_Analysis/README.md

 ## Notes

 - Eastmoney page structure can change over time; parser logic may need updates.
-- If parsing fails, check and adjust regex/selectors in `src/parse_fund_stocks.py`.
+- If parsing fails for valid pages, check and adjust regex/selectors in `src/parse_fund_stocks.py` and metadata extraction logic in `src/fund_stock_dict.py`.